gperl27/gatsby-styled-components-dark-mode/readme.md

 - Exposes React hook for toggling between dark and light theme
 - Allows for using the system's theme
 - Automatically handles content flash when refreshing the page
-- Persists the state of your users' dark options in their browsers.
+- Persists the state of users' dark options in their browsers

 ## Installation